DataCater can stream all data change events processed by a data pipeline to the cloud data warehouse Google Cloud BigQuery.

 If enabled, DataCater will write data into an existing BigQuery table, which can be configured using the subsequent options.

-If disabled, DataCater will automatically create a table in the BigQuery dataset, named datacater-pipeline-$pipelineId, when starting the deployment of the pipeline for the first time, and write data into it.
+If disabled, DataCater will automatically create a table in the BigQuery dataset, named datacater-pipeline-$pipelineId unless a table name is provided, when starting the deployment of the pipeline for the first time, and write data into it.
 Subsequent schema changes need to be performed manually in BigQuery though.

 The partitioning approach used by the BigQuery table.